 Whip-poor-wills are sometimes flushed from the shrubs and bushes in late April and early May; occasionally one will even be found roosting in a tree or on the ground.

-The open nature of Montrose makes it an excellent place to study flycatchers, particularily the Empidonax.
+The open nature of Montrose makes it an excellent place to study flycatchers, particularly the Empidonax.
 Least, Willow, Alder, and Yellow-bellied are all regular in May and early June.
 Olive-sided Flycatchers are seen most springs, usually perched on a bare branch or snag.

 Of the vireos, Red-eyed, Warbling, Philadelphia, Blue-headed, and Yellow-throated occur every spring.
 White-eyed and Bell’s Vireos are also occasionally seen.